-TeamPot is a tool that extends Google Apps collaboration capabilities with team task management features.
+TeamPot is a product that extends G Suite collaboration capabilities providing a shared workspace for teams with task management features.

-TeamPot is an open source project developed by Andrea Failli during his 6 months internship in Google.
+TeamPot was born as an open source project developed by Andrea Failli during his 6 months internship in Google.

 focus on the user, all else will follow

 TeamPot is not a traditional project management tool: the main focus is on the user.